OpenMDAO/POEMs/POEM_108.md

 from a json or yaml string), there has to be some kind of declaration in the dict that tells python which class to instantiate.
 This was done by having a 'type' field in our data classes that specifies the full module path name of a class.
-A `TypeBaseModel` data model class was created that contained this 'type' field, along with 'args' and 'kwargs'.
+A `TypeBaseModel` data model class was created that contained this 'type' field, along with optional 'args' and 'kwargs'.
 These three fields provide all of the information necessary to instantiate a class.
 Any OpenMDAO data model classes needing this runtime class lookup functionality are inherited from `TypeBaseModel`.